cooklang/cooklang-org/content/cli/help/config.md

 ---

 Cook will try to get configs in local directory if .cook directory is present.
-Also in home.
-Or if passed with option option.
+Then it will look in home directory.
+Or if passed with option, it will use from an option.

 Possible configs are aisle config, units conversion and inflection.

 ### Aisle config